 Tokyo Gas aims to reduce costs and improve operational efficiency by maintaining higher capacity utilization of hydrogen production equipment during the early stages of development of the hydrogen refueling station network.

-At present, we are operating two on-site hydrogen refueling stations in Senju (established in January 2016) and Urawa (established in February 2016), and one off-site station in Nerima (established in December 2014).
+At present, we are operating three on-site hydrogen refueling stations in Senju (established in January 2016), Urawa (established in February 2016) and Toyosu (established in December 2019), and one off-site station in Nerima (established in December 2014).
 The stations in Nerima and Urawa are commercial hydrogen refueling stations that also double as Compressed Natural Gas refueling Stations (CNG station).
 By sharing some facilities with the CNG station, we are able to reduce costs and operate the stations more efficiently.

 Future prospects (mother/daughter growth model)